Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

 in the expression for $\Phi_t^2(x,y)$.
 If $b$ does not belong to $C^1$, this term may not be continuously differentiable.
-Nevertheless, in the case (c) the function $b$ is assumed to be Lipschitz continuous, and then by the Rademacher theorem it has a derivative a.e. w.r.t. the Lebesgue measure on $\Re^d$.
-This observation leads to the following version of the above results in a ``non-smooth'' case.
+Nevertheless, it is possible to show that the above result extends in a certain sense to the case when $b$ is only \normal \, assumed to be Lipschitz continuous.